top of page

 Character Blueprint

 This is part of the blueprint I made for the character's roll.
-However, I realized that it wasn't doing what I wanted; where it is putting the player at a certain coordinate, I want to have the player traverse a specified time and speed over obstacles and such.
+However, I realized that it wasn't doing what I wanted; while this solution places the player at a specific coordinate, I wanted to have the player traverse a specified speed and time over obstacles and terrain.

 In order to reliably and cleanly keep the player from moving during a roll while still being able to do things like look around and interact, I decided to learn how to use the Enhanced Input System and Context switching.
 The image below was my initial attempt at doing this - where the Main context has walk, crouch, roll etc, the "Roll" one has everything from Main minus walking.
 This worked, with some caveats - it was clunky, took up space, and would be a pain to utilize later in the project.